Under 2 hours

-- How often you have to clean your deep fryer depends on how much you use the unit.
-If you find that you are using it at least once a week, deep clean it every 3- to 6-months.
+- How often you’ll need to clean your deep fryer will depend on how much you use it.
+If you deep fry at least once a week, clean the fryer every three months.

-Having a deep fryer at home is a great way to enjoy all the flavors of your favorite fried foods from the comfort of your own home.
-This appliance is generally very low-maintenance, and the oil you use is good for many uses.
-Once a quarter or so, give yourself an hour to deep clean the unit, and it will create tasty food for many years to come.
+Having a deep fryer is a great way to enjoy all the flavors of your favorite fried foods from the comfort of your own home.
+This appliance is generally very low-maintenance.
+The oil needed for cooking in a deep fryer is good for many uses.
+About every three months, take an hour or so to deep clean the unit and it will create tasty food for many years to come.

 Since you’ll be cleaning your deep fryer on a regular basis, stock up on cleaning supplies like dish soap and microfiber cloths.
 The Home Depot delivers online orders when and where you need them.